confidencewoman/site/prologue-1-jade.md

 "…they don't work?"
 Teeth was being deliberately obtuse, because Jade knew for a fact he had the arcane knowledge to put this together, but Jade didn't rise to the bait.

-"Maybe.
-Or, maybe they do work, some unlucky sucker gets blasted into the wall, I get upgraded to solitary and no time off for good behaviour."
+"Maybe. _Or_, maybe they _do_ work, some unlucky sucker gets blasted into the wall, I get upgraded to solitary and no time off for good behaviour."

 "Lucky you."

-"Or, and this is possible, maybe they explode and oops, no hands left for Jade.
-Which might also mean," Jade felt obliged to add for self-preservation, "no head left for the other party."
+"_Or_, and this is possible, maybe they _explode_ and oops, no hands left for Jade.
+Which might _also_ mean," Jade felt obliged to add for self-preservation, "no _head_ left for the other party."

-"Huh.
-Yeah, that's tough."
+"_Huh._ Yeah, that's tough."

 "So I keep the wraps on.
 Better safe than sorry."

-Jade let the silence of revelation settle between the two of them, focusing on the satisfying image of their strong, dark brown arms drawing the mop back and forth.
-Maybe that secret was worth peace, huh, pal?
+Jade let the silence of revelation settle between the two of them, focusing on the satisfying image of their strong, dark brown arms drawing the mop back and forth. _Maybe that secret was worth peace, huh, pal?_

 "Can I see?"

-Fuck.
+_Fuck._

 "…okay, but no touching, and this stays private, okay?
 This is because I trust you."

 "If you say so," Teeth said easily, putting both hands on the soapy rag at the sink's bottom as he leaned forward to see.
 It could have meant anything.

-Five more months, Jade thought, unravelling the grey wraps.
-This had better be worth five more months.
-Then they'd never have to have anything to do with any of the opportunists in this desperate place again, Teeth included.
+_Five more months,_ Jade thought, unravelling the grey wraps. _This had better be worth five more months._ Then they'd never have to have anything to do with any of the opportunists in this desperate place again, Teeth included.

-Guess I'm gonna weasel out of this alliance after all.
+_Guess I'm gonna weasel out of this alliance after all._

 ## Summer, Eight Years Ago